sanketnighot/fetch-token-holders-script-tezos/README.md

 ### Steps to setup script

-1. Clone repositiory or Download zip file from here
+1. Clone the repository or Download the zip file from here
-    > To clone using git `git clone`
+    > To clone using git `git clone https://github.com/sanketnighot/fetch-token-holders-script-tezos.git`

-2. Once you open project in code editor, install dependencies
+2. Once you open the project in the code editor, install the dependencies

     ```bash
     yarn install